Embed SignStack into Your App

 Component Reference

-Component Intent (token mint) Required props Key events
+Component Intent (token mint) Optional attrs Key events

-(The signing component runs the actual signature capture in a sandboxed context for security; the others render inline within your DOM.)
+(The participant component runs the actual signature capture in a sandboxed context for security; the others render inline within your DOM.)

 Common Pitfalls